Programme around the UEFA Champions League Final 2025 in Munich

 There will also be over 30 artistic acts such as Gerry and Gary, Roxxdoxx and well-known DJs, events organised by sponsors and partners as well as events organised by the city's ‘We are all champions’ campaign.

-And of course there will also be a public screening of the grand final on 31 May.
-Kick-off is at 9 p.m.
+And of course there was also a public screening of the grand final on 31 May.

 Admission is free, but access to the Champions Festival will be closed in the event of overcrowding.